PRIME-TU-Delft/Open-LA-Applets/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

+When debugging for performance, you can run the app with `pnpm dev:fps` to include an FPS counter in the corner of the scene.

 ## Url parameters

 <!-- Autocomplete makes a mess out of this table :( -->